 If firm but fair negotiation does not succeed, alternative forms of dispute resolution include mediation or arbitration.
-Well-planned agreements will include dispute-resolution clauses, setting out how any dispute will be dealt with.
+Well-planned agreements will include dispute-resolution clauses, setting out how any dispute will be dealt with in the event of a disagreement.
 For example, a lease might specify that rent reviews are subject to arbitration by the Royal Institution of Chartered Surveyors (RICS).
 Litigation in court should be a last resort.

 A long-term relationship with a firm of solicitors can underpin your approach to avoiding disputes.
 For example, your solicitor can advise you on drafting standard terms and conditions and ensuring that they apply to any sales, setting up employment procedures and so on.
 Preventative measures like these can be a highly cost-effective use of legal expertise.

 A long-term relationship may also be a cost-effective approach to recurring disputes, such as debt recovery issues – a frequent source of disputes between businesses.

 Specialist advice may be needed for particular types of dispute: for example, if you want to take action against a professional adviser for negligence.

 Bear in mind that legal disputes can be expensive, particularly if they reach court.
 You may want to consider legal insurance to cover your legal expenses as part of your strategic approach to managing disputes.